-Mature applicants who do not meet our standard entry requirements and who cannot demonstrate recent study, relevant employment history or life experience will usually be advised to gain some academic experience before reapplying.
-Current and prospective applicants in this position should consider applying to our Foundation Year in the Arts and Social Sciences (http://www.bristol.ac.uk/arts/study/foundation/) or taking an Access course, A-level, Open University foundation module or equivalent.
+Mature applicants who do not meet our standard entry requirements and who cannot demonstrate recent study, relevant employment history or life experience are usually advised to gain some academic experience before reapplying.
+Current and prospective applicants in this position should consider taking an Access course, A-level, Open University foundation module or equivalent.
 Please contact the Admissions team regarding the suitability of your intended programme.